Pasanpr/pasanpremaratne.com/src/pages/2018-09-01-using-sourcery-to-implement-equality/index.md

 }
 ```

 There's nothing creative about this code snippet, it just needs to be done.
-There's also one minor problem with this approach.
-We're using a default case at the bottom to catch anything that doesn't pattern match with the cases we've specified.
-This reduces the power of the switch statement by removing the exhaustiveness check which means that if we add a new enum case but forget to add a pattern to go along with it our implementation of `Equatable` breaks.
+There's also one minor problem with this approach - we're using a default case at the bottom to catch anything that doesn't pattern match with the cases we've specified.
+This reduces the power of the switch statement by removing the exhaustiveness check.
+If we add a new enum case but forget to add a pattern to go along with it our implementation of `Equatable` breaks.

 To fix that we can use the placeholder pattern as detailed [here](https://oleb.net/blog/2017/03/enums-equatable-exhaustiveness/).
 This would mean additional cases that look like this: